jellyfin/jellyfin.org/docs/general/networking/nginx.md

    limit_rate 1700k; # Speed limit (here is on kb/s)
    limit_conn addr 3; # Number of simultaneous downloads per IP limit_conn_status 460; # Custom error handling
-   # proxy_buffering on; # Be sure buffering is on (it is by default on nginx), otherwise limits won't work
+   # proxy_buffering on; # Be sure buffering is on (it is by default on nginx).
+Otherwise, limits won't work
 }

 # Error page